samirkhanal35/Nepalireader/README.md

 <br/><br/>

-We have implemented Gaussian blur for 3x3 window i.e. radius r = 2, which results the standard deviation to be σ = 1.3674.<br/><br/>
+We have implemented Gaussian blur with the radius r = 2 i.e. 3x3 window, which results in the standard deviation to be σ = 1.3674.<br/><br/>

 Algorithm:<br/>